kyoshidaisy/thinkful-python-course/unit1/Bicycle_Industry/README.md

 Fixed the error

-To do:
+**To do:**

-Add dialog purchase selection (Now purchase is fixed in main.py)
+1. Add dialog purchase selection (Now purchase is fixed in main.py): added 1.5. error of bike_purchases fix needed

-Disallow the purchase when the budget is negative
+2. Disallow the purchase when the budget is negative: do after 1.5

-Work for extra challenge:
+_**Work for extra challenge:**_ to create branch altclass

 Alter your classes
 You should add new classes to represent the following bike parts: